MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse: 2023

+- Neural Collapse Inspired Feature-Classifier Alignment for Few-Shot Class Incremental Learning. [[paper]](https://arxiv.org/abs/2302.03004) [[code]](https://github.com/NeuralCollapseApplications/FSCIL)
+  - Yibo Yang, Haobo Yuan, Xiangtai Li, Zhouchen Lin, Philip Torr, Dacheng Tao. *ICLR 2023*
+  - Key Word: Few-Shot Class Incremental Learning; Neural Collapse.
+  - <details><summary>Digest</summary> We deal with this misalignment dilemma in FSCIL inspired by the recently discovered phenomenon named neural collapse, which reveals that the last-layer features of the same class will collapse into a vertex, and the vertices of all classes are aligned with the classifier prototypes, which are formed as a simplex equiangular tight frame (ETF).
+It corresponds to an optimal geometric structure for classification due to the maximized Fisher Discriminant Ratio.

 - Neural Collapse in Deep Linear Network: From Balanced to Imbalanced Data. [[paper]](https://arxiv.org/abs/2301.00437)
   - Hien Dang, Tan Nguyen, Tho Tran, Hung Tran, Nhat Ho.
   - Key Word: Neural Collapse; Imbalanced Learning.